A Hamiltonian approach for point vortices on non-orientable surfaces: Abstract

 \section{Abstract}

-This is the first of two companion papers, in which we investigate vortex motion on non-orientable two dimensional surfaces.
-We establish the `Hamiltonian' approach to point vortex motion on non-orientable surfaces through describing the phase space, the Hamiltonian and the local equations of motion.
-This paper is primarily focused on the dynamics on the M\"obius band.
-To this end, we adapt some of the known notions of vortex dynamics to non-orientable surfaces.
-We write Hamiltonian-type equations of vortex motion explicitly and follow that by the description of relative equilibria and a thorough investigation of motion of one and two vortices, with emphasis on the periodicity of motion.
+We investigate the motion of point vortices on the M\"obius band and Klein bottle.
+Since these are non-orientable surfaces, the standard Hamiltonian approach does not apply.
+We therefore begin by establishing a modified Hamiltonian approach which works for arbitrary non-orientable surfaces, through describing the phase space, the Hamiltonian and the local equations of motion.
+We use a combination of twisted functions and oriented double covers to adapt some of the known notions of vortex dynamics to non-orientable surfaces.
+For both of the surfaces of interest, we write Hamiltonian-type equations of vortex motion explicitly and follow that by the description of relative equilibria and an investigation of the motion of one and two vortices.